lpm vs PM2

 • I run non-Node projects — Rails, Django, Go.
 Does lpm help more than PM2 there?

 This is where the split is clearest.
-PM2 can run non-Node commands via its interpreter: "none" or bash escape hatch, but the ecosystem, docs, and defaults all assume Node. lpm auto-detects Rails, Next.js, Go, Django, Flask, and Docker Compose as first-class — you point it at the repo, it figures out the services, and each one gets its own live pane.
+PM2 can run non-Node commands via its interpreter: "none" or bash escape hatch, but the ecosystem, docs, and defaults all assume Node. lpm treats any stack as first-class — point it at the repo, let it generate the service config, and each service gets its own live pane.
 If your stack is mixed or non-Node, lpm is built for that shape.

 • How do I migrate from ecosystem.config.js to lpm?

-You don't fully migrate — you'd keep ecosystem.config.js for production and add an lpm config for dev. lpm uses a lightweight YAML where each service is name + command, which maps cleanly to the apps array in ecosystem.config.js: take each entry's name and script/args, drop it into the lpm config, and you're running.
+You don't fully migrate — you'd keep ecosystem.config.js for production and add an lpm config for dev. lpm uses a small per-project config file you can read, edit, and commit, where each service is just a name and a command — which maps cleanly to the apps array in ecosystem.config.js: take each entry's name and script/args, drop it into the lpm config, and you're running.
 Env vars, cwd, and ports are handled in the lpm config separately.
-For many Node projects the framework auto-detect means you don't even need a config.
+Or let lpm read the repo and generate the config for you.

 • Can I run PM2 under lpm during development?